jgraph/www.diagrams.net-source/_posts/2200-02-18-atlassian-cloud-hosted-comparison.md

 Many additional Confluence-specific features work in the same way on both applications.

-* [**Embed diagrams into multiple pages**](/https://drawio-app.com/embed-existing-draw-io-diagrams-in-confluence-pages/) in both Confluence Cloud and Data Center/Server instances.
+* [**Embed diagrams into multiple pages**](/doc/faq/confluence-cloud-embed-diagram.html) in both Confluence Cloud and [Data Center/Server instances](/blog/embed-diagrams-confluence-server.html).
-<br />_See below for how to embed files into Data Center/Server from Google Drive and Microsoft One Drive.
-This feature is available by default in Cloud._
+<br />_You can embed files into Data Center/Server from Google Drive and Microsoft One Drive by manually allowing this connection in the draw.io configuration (below).
+This feature is [available by default in Cloud](/doc/faq/embed-diagram-googledrive-confluence-cloud.html)._
 * **Enter mathematical equations in LaTeX or AsciiMath** and draw.io will use MathJax to [render your equation](/doc/faq/math-typesetting.html) when you enable Extras > Mathematical Typesetting in the draw.io editor.
 * **Search for diagrams using the Confluence search** with both draw.io for Cloud and Data Center/Server - the search includes both the name of the attached diagrams and the text in the diagram.
-* **Comment on draw.io diagrams** on [Confluence Cloud](https://drawio-app.com/comment-diagrams-confluence-cloud/) and on [Data Center/Server](https://drawio-app.com/comment-on-draw-io-diagrams-in-confluence-server/).
+* **Comment on draw.io diagrams** on [Confluence Cloud](/doc/faq/confluence-comments.html).
-* **Diagram in teams with collaborative editing** on both versions of Confluence, although you'll be prompted to [merge simultaneous changes to diagrams on Data Center Server](https://drawio-app.com/merge-diagram-edits-confluence-server/).
+* **Diagram in teams with collaborative editing** on both versions of Confluence, although you'll be prompted to [merge simultaneous changes to diagrams on Data Center Server](/blog/collaborative-editing-confluence-cloud.html).
 * **Mass import and convert all of your Gliffy diagrams to draw.io** with just a few clicks, both on [Confluence Server](/doc/faq/mass-import-gliffy-confluence-server.html) and [Confluence Cloud](/doc/faq/mass-import-gliffy-confluence-cloud.html).
 <br /><img src="/assets/img/blog/confluence-cloud-gliffy-import-log.png" style="width=100%;max-width:400px;height:auto;" alt="Log of the Gliffy mass import to draw.io in Confluence Cloud">